jackv-murray/lastfm-scrobble-analysis/README.md

-To follow-along and run the pipeline in your own environment, please see the below instructions.
+To follow-along and run the pipeline in your own environment, please see the below sections.
 You may need to adjust some of the instructions if you're not running it on a Linux machine.

 [Section 1 - Environment Set-up](https://github.com/jackv-murray/lastfm_scrobble_analysis/blob/main/reproducibility/environment_setup.md)